DevelAngel/swayr/README.md

   a "browser" mark to your browser window (using a standard sway `for_window` rule).
 Then you can provide "browser" as argument to this command to have a convenient browser <-> last-recently-used window toggle.

+#### Menu switchers

+Those spawn a menu program where you can select a window (or workspace, or output, etc.) and act on that.

 * `switch-window` displays all windows in the order urgent first, then last-recently-used, focused last and focuses the selected.
 * `switch-workspace` displays all workspaces in LRU order and switches to the